Kitchen Cabinet Doors FAQ

 Will you drill the holes for my cabinet door handles or pulls?

 No, this is definitely better done onsite.
 This way you can make sure you place them exactly where you want once you see the door hanging in your kitchen.
-Remember to drill these holes from the front of the door, use a pencil to mark each hole location and use a jig if possible to ensure consistent placement.
+Remember to drill these holes from the front of the door, use a pencil to mark each hole location and make or use a jig if possible to ensure consistent placement.

 How do I reface the sides of my cabinets?